typepoint/typepoint/packages/react/README.md

 ## Guide

-Check out our detailed [guide](https://typepoint.github.io) for how to start using TypePoint.
+Check out the React section of the detailed [guide](https://typepoint.github.io/#/?id=react-hooks) for how to start using TypePoint.

 ## Contributing